MicrosoftDocs/sql-docs/docs/2014/database-engine/use-the-inserted-and-deleted-tables.md

 ms.assetid: ed84567f-7b91-4b44-b5b2-c400bda4590d
 caps.latest.revision: 35
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Use the inserted and deleted Tables
-  DML trigger statements use two special tables: the deleted table and the inserted tables. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] automatically creates and manages these tables.
+  DML trigger statements use two special tables: the deleted table and the inserted tables. [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] automatically creates and manages these tables.
 You can use these temporary, memory-resident tables to test the effects of certain data modifications and to set conditions for DML trigger actions.
 You cannot directly modify the data in the tables or perform data definition language (DDL) operations on the tables, such as CREATE INDEX.

  In DML triggers, the inserted and deleted tables are primarily used to perform the following: